-- From 2008 to 2017, gun violence killed nearly 342,500 people in the US but received only $150 per life lost in research funding from the CDC and NIH.
+- From 2009 to 2018, gun violence killed over 350,000 people in the US but received only $46 per life lost in federal research funding.
 Ibid.
 This figure is an approximation and is derived from a search of FedREPORTER for projects with “firearm” or “gunshot wound” listed among the project terms.
 Also note that gun violence may have received funding from other agencies included in FedREPORTER that were not reported here.

-- By contrast, motor vehicle accidents killed roughly the same number of people as gun violence from 2008 to 2017, but received approximately five times the amount of funding per life lost.Ibid.
-Motor vehicle accidents received approximately $801 per life lost between 2008 and 2017.
+- By contrast, motor vehicle accidents kill roughly the same number of people as gun violence, but receive almost four times the amount of funding per life lost.Ibid.
+Motor vehicle accidents received approximately $162 per life lost between 2009 and 2018.
 This figure is an approximation and is derived from a search of FedREPORTER for projects with “motor vehicle” or “traffic accident” listed among the project terms.
 Also note that motor vehicle accident research may have received funding from other agencies included in FedREPORTER that were not reported here.

 Unlike with the issue of gun violence, sustained government investments in research on motor vehicle accidents led to scientific innovations and policies that have saved countless lives.